The Krav Maga Teacher Trap

 As a teacher of course we know what the attack will be, after all we call forth a student volunteer and say, "Attack me with an over-hand knife strike with your right arm."
 Now that sort of takes away the element of surprise, just a bit, does it not?

-After a while, without even realizing it, we begin to anticipate the attack, we are so ready that in a sense we preempt the attack.
+After a while, without even realizing it, we begin to anticipate the attack, we are so ready that we preempt the attack.
 This is not the likely situation on the street.
 We want to look good in front of our students so without even realizing it we are anticipating the attack and making an unrealistic beautiful defense.

 Even Bruce Lee speaks of "attacking his set-up" or " Attacking his attack", this is great if and when you can see his attack coming.
 In Krav Maga we are usually dealing with a sudden stealth knife attack.
 Surveillance tapes show that it is very rare to anticipate an attack; in a good case you see that attack a split second before the knife is about to enter you.

-Thus when I train, even though of course I know that attack is coming, I mentally try to relax myself and not anticipate anything.
+Thus, when I train, even though of course I know that attack is coming, I mentally try to relax myself and not anticipate anything.
 Let me honest, in some of my video clips I see that my stomach almost looks too big (for my size) but I realize that is because I am trying to totally relax my body.
 Often I am distracting myself by thinking of something unrelated to Krav Maga.
 And then, the student comes in with the attack.
 I do this to make it as natural as possible.
 One of the points I stress with my students is – "Do not anticipate the attack too much.
 You grabbed him too soon, it was obvious you saw this coming, you must relax and just flow with the technique."

 I recently saw a video of a well-respected Krav Maga instructor.
 He was teaching a technique where you dive in to preempt a knife attack to the stomach.
 To me this looked very dangerous; you are diving forward towards a knife!
 What if you misjudge or have bad timing or the guy redirects his attack?